 Pursuant to the Insurance Brokerage Provisions, an insurance broker may operate all or part of the following businesses: (i) draft insurance plans for policyholders, select insurance companies and process insurance application formalities; (ii) assist insured parties or beneficiaries in making claims; (iii) carry out reinsurance brokerage businesses; (iv) provide advisory services on disaster prevention, loss prevention or risk evaluation and risk management to entrusting parties; and (v) any other insurance brokerage-related businesses stipulated by the CIRC.
 An insurance broker is required to conduct insurance brokerage business within the business scope and business area of the underwriter.
 An insurance broker and its practitioners may not sell non-insurance financial products, except for non-insurance financial products that have been approved by the relevant financial regulatory authorities.
 An insurance broker and its practitioners shall have the necessary qualifications before selling non-insurance financial products.
 The Insurance Brokerage Provisions also requires an insurance broker to set up a designated account book to record the income and expenditure of the insurance brokerage business.
 An insurance broker shall open an independent designated account for client funds.
-The following funds shall only be deposited in the designated account for client funds: (i) insurance premiums paid by policyholders to an insurance broker shall open an independent account for commissions it collects.
+The following funds shall only be deposited in the designated account for client funds: (i) insurance premiums paid by policyholders to an insurance company; and (ii) surrender value and pay-outs collected on behalf of policyholders, insured parties and beneficiaries.
+An insurance broker shall open an independent account for commissions it collects.